-(Here he was at a great loss to make her understand that God has revealed himself to us by his word; and what his word was; but at last he told it her thus:)
+[Here he was at a great loss to make her understand that God had revealed himself to us by his word; and what his word was; but at last he told it her thus:]

-W. A. God has spoken to some good men in former days, even from heaven, by plain words; and God has inspired good men by his Spirit; and they have written all his laws down in a book.
+W. A. God has spoken to some good men in former days, even from heaven, by plain words; and God has inspired good men, by his Spirit; and they have written all his laws down in a book.

 Wife.
-Me no understand that: where is book?
+Me no understand that; where is book?

-W. A. Alas! my poor creature, I have not this book; but I hope I shall, one time or other, get it for you and help you to read it.
+W. A. Alas! my poor creature, I have not this book; but I hope I shall, one time or other, get it for you to read it.

-(Here he embraced her with great affection; but with inexpressible grief, that he had not a Bible.)
+[Here he embraced her with great affection; but with inexpressible grief, that he had not a bible.]

 Wife.
-But how you make me know that God teachee them to write that book?
+But how you makee me know, that God teachee them to write that book?